-During the years ended December 31, 2011, 2010 and 2009, we entered into a limited number of FFAs and freight options on the Capesize and Panamax indexes.
-These freight derivatives are intended to serve as an approximate hedge for our vessels trading in the spot market for 2011, 2010, and 2009, effectively locking-in the approximate amount of revenue that we expect to receive from such vessels for the relevant periods.
+During the years ended December 31, 2012, 2011 and 2010, we entered into a limited number of FFAs and freight options on the Capesize and Panamax and Supramax indexes.
+These freight derivatives are intended to serve as an approximate hedge for our vessels trading in the spot market for 2012, 2011, and 2010, effectively locking-in the approximate amount of revenue that we expect to receive from such vessels for the relevant periods.
 Our freight derivatives do not qualify as cash flow hedges for accounting purposes and therefore gains or losses are recognized in the accompanying consolidated statements of operations.
 FFAs are settled on a daily basis through London Clearing House (LCH), and there is also a margin maintenance requirement based on marking the contract to market.
-As of December 31, 2011 we had no open position in FFAs.
+As of December 31, 2012 we had no open position in FFAs.
 Freight options are treated as assets/liabilities until they are settled.
-The fair value of these instruments liability as of December 31, 2011 was \$0.1 million.
-During the years ended December 31, 2011 and 2010, the loss from freight derivatives.
+The fair value of these instruments liability as of December 31, 2012 we had no open position in freight options.
+During the year ended December 31, 2012 the gain from freight derivatives amounted to \$0.04 million, during the years ended December 31, 2011 and 2010, the loss from freight derivatives amounting to \$0.4 million and \$2.1 million, respectively.
+As of the date of this report the Company has not any open position in freight derivatives.